 I always love having people around the house.
-Whenever my kids asked for sleep over, I don’t refuse because aside from I get to know and meet their friends, it is an opportunity to cook some good food.
-I remember one of my son’s friend loving Filipino noodle soup and Pansit.
+Whenever my kids ask for a sleepover, I don’t refuse because aside from I get to know and meet their friends, it is an opportunity to cook some good food.
+I remember one of my son’s friends loving Filipino noodle soup and Pansit.
 I enjoyed watching him devouring the food and enjoying it.
 So every time he comes and visit, his dinner is always covered and it looks like he is getting used to it too…

 - 2.308 lbs ground pork

 - 2 tablespoons soy sauce

 - ½ tablespoons ground pepper

 - 2 eggs for the filling Plus one more for wrapper sealing.

 - 4 cups of Canola Oil for deep frying PLUS

 - Mix all of the ingredients except the cooking oil and the wrapper.

 - When ready, try the filling if it is to your liking by frying a small amount and adjust accordingly.